-Harriet Tubman was born Araminta Harriet Ross in 1820 to parents Harriet “Rit” Green, who was owned by Mary Pattison Brodess and Ben Ross, who was owned by Anthony Thompson.
+Harriet Tubman was born in Dorchester County, Maryland, in 1822 to enslaved parents Harriet “Rit” Green, who was owned by Mary Pattison Brodess and Ben Ross, who was owned by Anthony Thompson.
 She was named Araminta Harriet Ross.